 The name could be too long or just not very appealing.
 In these cases, filing a DBA can allow you to choose a name that will resonate with customers and be easy to remember.

-If your registered business name is CleanCorp, you might opt for Neighborhood Maids instead.
+For Example: If your registered business name is CleanCorp, you might opt for Neighborhood Maids instead.

 To Match A Domain Name: If you register your business and plan to run the business online, but then find out that you can't get the domain, what should you do?